Portuguese Language Test for Citizenship:

 What Is A2 Level in the Portuguese Language?

-A2 level is the elementary level according to CEFR (The Common European Framework of Reference for Languages) standards.
-By A2 level Portuguese, they mean that that they expect you to have a basic comprehension of Portuguese.
-Keep in mind that children under the age of ten, or those with special needs may take an adapted version of the exam.
+A2 level is the elementary level, according to CEFR (The Common European Framework of Reference for Languages) standards.
+A2 level Portuguese skills correspond to a basic understanding of the language.
+Keep in mind that children under the age of ten, or those with special needs, may take an adapted version of the exam.

 When Can I Take The Test?

-You can take the exam while you wait for being eligible to apply for Portuguese citizenship or permanent residency.
+You can take the exam at any point.
+So, it is possible to take the test while awaiting eligibility to apply for Portuguese citizenship or permanent residency.

 What Happens If I Don’t Pass The Exam?

-You only receive a temporary residence permit when you don’t pass the exam.
-However, you can try again until you pass it.
+You only receive a temporary residence permit if you don’t pass the exam.
+However, you can try again and again until you pass it.
 In the meantime, you will be allowed to live in the country using your temporary residence permit.

 How Long Is The Test?